 The Science Communication Research Chapter of the ESA is for all ecologists interested in science communication.
-With a formal launch planned for the EcoTAS meeting in November 2017, the chapter will support the practice of conventional and novel approaches to science communication for a range of audiences including policy makers, industry bodies, school children, educators and the general public.
+The chapter will support the practice of conventional and novel approaches to science communication for a range of audiences including policy makers, industry bodies, school children, educators and the general public.
 The chapter will facilitate collaboration between members, provide fabulous networking opportunities and support the next generation of science communicators through the following activities:

 - An organised symposium and/or other themed session at the annual ESA conference

 - A social event at the annual ESA conference